 Lenin had promissed that the suspension of bourgeois freedoms was to be temprary during the Revolution and Civil War.
 He promissed the Russians that they were creating a state which would allow greater freedoms than anything experienced in the Western bourgeois democracies.
 On the contrary, Lenin played a part in creating the foundation for a police state.
 Here the Bolsheviks can not be uniqueky faulted.
-They at first simply recreated their version of Tsarists institutiins which included a secret police (the Olcrana). arbitrary arrest and courts, and Siberian exiles at hard labor.
+They at first simply recreated their version of Tsarists institutiins which included a secret police (the Okhrana). arbitrary arrest and courts, and Siberian exiles at hard labor.
 Under Lenin and especially Stalin, however, the Soviets created a much more efficent police states than the Tsars ever imagined.

 The Bolsheviks proceeded to found not only a socialist economy, but a repressive police state under Lenin and more importantly Stalin.
 This was inevitavle, because a socialist ciommand ecoomy as invisioned by Lenin and the Bolsheviks is only possible if repressive firces of the state can be enployed.
 Lenin had promissed that the suspension of bourgeois freedoms was to be temprary during the Revolution and Civil War.
 He promissed the Russians that they were creating a state which would allow greater freedoms than anything experienced in the Western bourgeois democracies.
 On the contrary, Lenin played a part in creating the foundation for a totalitarian police state.
 Here the Bolsheviks can not be uniquely faulted.
 They at first simply recreated their version of Tsarists institutions which included a secret police (the Ocrana). arbitrary arrest and courts, and Siberian exiles at hard labor.
 Under Lenin and especially Stalin, however, the Soviets created a much more efficent police states than the Tsars ever imagined.
 What were determined to be counter revolutionaries and class enenies were early targets. class enemies and The Bolsheviks launched an atheist campaiign.
-The Bolseviks which created the Soviet state would eventually become takgets of Stalin's NKVD, consimed by the Revolution and totalitarian system they created. they created.
+The Bolseviks which created the Soviet state would eventually become targets of Stalin's NKVD, consimed by the Revolution and totalitarian system they created.